openstack/openstack-ansible/doc/source/contributor/contribute.rst

 * By milestone 1:

-  * Community goal acknowledgement
+  * Community goal acknowledgement.

 * By milestone 2:

-  * Handle deprecations from upstream project's previous cycle
+  * Handle deprecations from upstream project's previous cycle.

-  * Handle OpenStack-Ansible roles deprecations from the previous cycle
+  * Handle OpenStack-Ansible roles deprecations from the previous cycle.

   * Refresh static elements in roles.
 For example, update a specific version of the software packages.